-Let’s face it okay, when you think about Yale, the first thing that comes to your mind is most probably its almost too elitist academic excellence (and the second thing is probably its large gay population, but we love our gay men because this is 2015 and not 1955).
+Let’s face it okay, when you think about Yale, the first thing that comes to your mind is most probably its almost too elitist academic excellence.
 Yale’s students are stereotyped to be smart, and more bookish than Harvard and Princeton, which I guess is a good thing to compensate the fact that Yaleies have to live in “the ghetto”.

 On the other hand, Columbia students are known to be brooding cigarette smoking individualists, due to its predominantly urban culture.
-They are known to be smart hipsters who have left from their upper middle class suburban family to explore New York City in order to escape their white privilege and experience “the real world” to find the meaning of “it all”.
-Think of Luna Lovegood, but with more cigarettes and despair (and annoying Barnard girls running around her).
+They are known to be smart hipsters who have left from their upper middle class suburban family to explore New York City in order to experience “the real world” to find the meaning of “it all”.

 Gryffindor: Penn and Dartmouth